-- Hard or pellet-like bowel movements
+- Hard or pellet-like stools

-If your newborn seems constipated, contact his or her doctor for advice.
-But keep in mind that the normal amount of bowel movements an infant passes varies depending on his or her age and what he or she is eating.
-Infants also have weak abdominal muscles and often strain during bowel movements.
-Infant constipation is unlikely if your baby passes a soft bowel movement after a few minutes of straining.
+Straining to have a bowel movement isn't always a sign of infant constipation.
+Infants have weak abdominal muscles and often strain during bowel movements.
+Infant constipation is unlikely if your baby passes soft stools after a few minutes of straining.

 - Water or fruit juice.
-Offer your baby a small amount of water or a daily serving of 100 percent apple, prune or pear juice in addition to usual feedings.
+Offer your baby a small amount of water or a daily serving of 100% apple, prune or pear juice in addition to usual feedings.
 These juices contain sorbitol, a sweetener that acts like a laxative.
 Start with 2 to 4 ounces (about 60 to 120 milliliters), and experiment to determine whether your baby needs more or less.